We are committed to ensuring your privacy is protected. This privacy notice explains how we use the information we collect about you.

 We may collect the following personal data and we refer to this as "personal data" throughout this notice:

-Unless you’ve asked us not to, we may contact you in writing, by phone and (where you have consented) via email or SMS with information on products, services and rewards that we, other companies within the Group, and occasionally our carefully selected partners identified at the time we collect your information, offer.
+Unless you’ve asked us not to, we may contact you in writing, by phone and (Individuals, Sole Traders and Partnerships only - where you have consented) via email or SMS with information on products, services and rewards that we, other companies within SSE Group, and occasionally our carefully selected partners identified at the time we collect your information, offer.
 We may also use third parties to send marketing communications.

 One third party we work with to deliver targeted advertisements to you is Facebook.
-Where you have consented to the placement of third party cookies by Facebook, SSE and Facebook Ireland Ltd. (“Facebook Ireland”) will be ‘joint data controllers’ meaning that we each have some responsibilities and obligations concerning your personal data.
-We have entered into terms with Facebook Ireland to determine our separate responsibilities available here and agreed that when your personal data is collected through cookies placed by Facebook Ireland:
+Where you have consented to the placement of third-party cookies by Facebook, SSE and Facebook Ireland Ltd. (“Facebook Ireland”) will be ‘joint data controllers’ meaning that we each have some responsibilities and obligations concerning your personal data.
+We have entered into terms with Facebook Ireland to determine our separate responsibilities available here [available here] and agreed that when your personal data is collected through cookies placed by Facebook Ireland:

 Unless you have asked us not to, we may profile your data to provide you with marketing and offers that are relevant to you.
 If you opt out of profiling, we will still run analysis that includes your data, but any decisions or marketing output that result from that analysis will not be used to market to you.
 You will be sent generic marketing that may not be relevant to you.

 Where you partially complete and/or abandon any information inputted into our website and/or other online forms, we may use this information to contact you to remind you to complete any outstanding information and/or for marketing purposes.